 A: Most definitely.
-It is important to act promptly, but not feel rushed when buying property.
-You can meet with your solicitor to review the contract and hold off exchange until finance is approved.
-This helps ensure an efficient exchange and minimises the chance of the seller finding another buyer.
+It is essential to act promptly, but not feel rushed when buying property.
+You can meet with your solicitor to review the contract and hold off exchanging until finance is approved.
+This helps to ensure an efficient exchange, and also minimises the chance of the seller finding another buyer.

 Q: What is an exchange?

 A: An exchange of contracts is the process of binding both parties to the agreement.
 The contracts are signed in counterparts but are not ‘exchanged’ until the deposit is handed over to the stakeholder and the parties handover their respective signed contracts to the other.
 When this occurs, the contracts are dated and become legally binding on both the parties.